Wild in the Streets: Production notes

-The film was shot in 15 days.
+The film was completed in 20 days.

-Lowering the voting age was a genuine issue in 1968 and was not passed until 1970 with Oregon v.
+Lowering the voting age was an issue in 1968 and was passed in 1970, with Oregon v.
 Mitchell lowering the presidential minimum voting age to 18 and 1971 with the 26th Amendment lowering local and state election minimum voting ages to 18.

 The movie features cameos from several media personalities, including Melvin Belli, Dick Clark, Pamela Mason, Army Archerd, and Walter Winchell.
 Millie Perkins and Ed Begley have supporting roles, and Bobby Sherman interviews Max as president.
-In a pre-Brady Bunch role, Barry Williams plays the teenaged Max Frost at the beginning of the movie.
-Child actress Kellie Flanagan, who plays Johnny Fergus's daughter Mary appeared in director Barry Shear's television special All Things Bright and Beautiful in the same year.
+In a pre-Brady Bunch role, Barry Williams plays the teenage Max Frost at the beginning of the movie.
+Child actress Kellie Flanagan, who plays Johnny Fergus's daughter Mary, appeared in director Barry Shear's television special All Things Bright and Beautiful in the same year.
 She discussed filming Wild in the Streets in a 2014 interview with Adam Gerace, telling him "I get a huge kick out of Wild in the Streets and always have."

 According to filmmaker Kenneth Bowser, the part eventually played by Christopher Jones was offered to folk singer Phil Ochs.
 After reading the screenplay, Ochs rejected the offer, claiming the story distorted the actual nature of the youth counterculture of the period.

 Music

-A soundtrack album was released on Tower Records and became successful, peaking at #12 on the Billboard charts.
-Taken from the soundtrack and film, "Shape of Things to Come" (written by songwriters Barry Mann and Cynthia Weil) and performed by the fictional band Max Frost and the Troopers, was released as a single (backed with "Free Lovin' ") and became a hit, reaching #22 on Billboard.
+A soundtrack album was released on Tower Records and became successful, peaking at No. 12 on the Billboard charts.
+Taken from the soundtrack and film, "Shape of Things to Come" (written by songwriters Barry Mann and Cynthia Weil) and performed by the fictional band Max Frost and the Troopers, was released as a single (backed with "Free Lovin' ") and became a hit, reaching No. 22 on Billboard.

 Reception

+Film critic of the time, Pauline Kael, calls it a movie that was created out of a slammed together mixture of opportunism, spit and hysteria.
+The review wasn't purely negative.
+She goes on to say that the movie is "blatantly crummy-looking" but that the aesthetic someone works for it.

-On the review aggregator website Rotten Tomatoes, Wild in the Streets holds an approval rating of 67%, based on 21 critic reviews with an average rating of 5.8/10.
+On the review aggregator website Rotten Tomatoes, Wild in the Streets holds an approval rating of 67%, based on 21 critic reviews with an average rating of 5.8 out of 10.

 Roger Ebert of the Chicago Sun-Times unfavorably compared Wild in the Streets to Privilege (1967), another film that dealt with politics driving the worship of pop idols.
 Despite the two-star rating, he admitted that the former was the more effective of the two because it has a greater understanding of its teenage audience.
 He added, "It's a silly film, but it does communicate in the simplest, most direct terms."

 Renata Adler of The New York Times raved about the movie, declaring it "by far the best American film of the year so far" and compared it to The Battle of Algiers (1967).